Fluorescent Lights 1

 Time path

 The selection process takes almost a year: from the opening of the call in January to the moment when all candidates are informed of their selection, reserve status or rejection in December.
-We then take a further four months to finalise the cohort and contract all its members.
+We then take a further five months to finalise the cohort and contract all its members.

 • The annual call for applications for NIAS Individual Fellowships is open from 15 January to 15 March (or the following Monday if this date falls on a Saturday or Sunday).